JenningsYeUT/EC-Benchmark-2---CSE370/README.md

 ![ThresholdEffects](/plots/ThresholdEffects_Gumbel.png)

 ## Filtering/Declustering
 In addition to different thresholds, the data in PoT can be filtered for declustering.
 This is primarily done through a run parameter, or the minimum number of data points between two peaks.
 The plots above default to a run parameter of 1.
-Additionally, declustering can be done through the peak prominence measure in MATLAB.
-This is a measure of the peak height relative to surrounding peaks.
+Additionally, declustering can be done through the [peak prominence](https://www.mathworks.com/help/signal/ug/prominence.html) measure in MATLAB.
 The plots below show both filtering methods, with a run parameter of 720, or about 3 months in the dataset, and a peak prominence of 50% of the range of wave heights.
 As with the thresholds, these values are rather arbitrarily selected for demonstration and comparison.

 ![DistanceFiltering](/plots/DistanceFiltering_Gumbel.png)
 ![ProminenceFiltering](/plots/ProminenceFiltering_Gumbel.png)